 Some clients really do need a traditional CMS.
 For those who need to do more than simply manage content, however, a CEM is a better choice.

-If a client simply needs a true database for content (input/output of content, management of publishing workflow, multilingual, core content management), WordPress is a good option that scales well, as does Drupal and other open CMS platforms.
-Most offer enterprise infrastructure and support to go as big as needed pushing content to massive audiences, but they are still CMS approaches to publishing.
+If a client simply needs a true database for content (input/output of content, management of publishing workflow, multilingual, core content management), WordPress is a good option and scales well, as does Drupal and other open source CMS platforms we mentioned.
+Most offer enterprise infrastructure and support to go as big as needed, pushing content to massive audiences, but they are still CMS approaches to publishing.

-So, are open source CMS solutions like WordPress a substitute for full-scale CMS and CEM platforms?
-Most agencies and integrators agree that it depends on whether the goal is to simply manage content or deliver rich, complex customer experiences.
-Starting from that decision is the key.
+The decision between using an open source CMS solution like WordPress as a substitute for full-scale CMS and CEM platforms depends on whether the goal is to simply manage content or deliver rich, complex customer experiences.
+Starting from that question is the key.

 - Best practices for performing a CMS comparison